SMittu-2024/SQL-Queries/README.md

 # SQL-Queries
-Solution to SQL problems with Hospital.db posted on sql-practice.com
+This contains solutions to SQL problems with Hospital.db posted on sql-practice.com